fsb-edu/DataVisualizationBook/_sources/README.md

 JupyterBook on data visualization for Food Scientists.

 ## Recreating the book
-1. Make sure you have [Poetry](https://python-poetry.org/) available on your system.
+1. Install [uv](https://docs.astral.sh/uv/).
+The project's `.python-version` selects Python 3.10, which uv can install if needed.
 2. Clone this repository and create the required environment:
-	* `poetry install` if you only want to re-create the book
+	* `uv sync --locked --no-dev` to build the book
-    * `poetry install --with dev` if you want to re-create the book and open individual chapters using JupyterLab
+    * `uv sync --locked` to also install JupyterLab for opening individual chapters
 3. To render the book, execute the following command:
-	* `poetry run jupyter-book build --all .`
+	* `uv run --locked --no-dev jupyter-book build --all .`
 4. Navigate to the `_build/html` folder and open `index.html` in your browser.

 ## Acknowledgements